IngramSpark Royalty Calculator

 3. Print Cost (Production Cost)

-This is how much it costs IngramSpark to print and bind one copy, given your book’s specifications:
+This is how much it costs IngramSpark to print and bind one copy, given your book’s exact specifications:

 • Page count

-• Trim size (e.g. 5″×8″, 6″×9″, etc.)
+• Trim size (e.g., 5″×8″, 6″×9″, etc.)

 • Color vs black & white interior